 Ever since China implemented the National Security Law in Hong Kong, fear and insecurity have prevailed in the city.
 The freedom of the people is increasingly restricted but past protests have made it clear: millions of Hong Kong citizens reject communist China.
 They want democracy and they want freedom.

-With the “Hong Kong Diaries”, 17 German journalists took a look at the still active democracy movement.
-The team succeeded in convincing eight people from Hong Kong for this project who documented two weeks of their lives in detail – always at the risk of being arrested.
-They answered the question individually: How does it feel to lose freedom?
-In the following documentary, you will meet four of them.
-Below, you can learn about all eight of these stories in multimedia diaries.
+With the “Hong Kong Diaries”, 17 young journalists from Germany take a look at the democracy movement.
+The team succeeded in getting eight people from Hong Kong to record two weeks of their lives in detail – always in danger of being arrested.
+Individually, they answer the question: How does it feel to lose freedom?
+In a documentary film you will get to know four of them together.
+Further down you will find the multimedia diaries of all eight protagonists.
+But first, an interactive map provides an overview of the protests.

 Sacrificing his nursing studies for full-time activism, Owen Chow now spends his life shadowed by mainland China’s authorities.
 The 23-year-old is considered the unofficial spokesperson of the 12 Hong Kong citizens imprisoned in China – a role that also endangers his freedom.